-Testimony of Nick Larigakis, President, American Hellenic Institute (AHI) Fiscal Year 2015 Appropriations Bill Submitted to the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs - April 4, 2014
+Testimony of Nick Larigakis, President, American Hellenic Institute (AHI) Fiscal Year 2016 Appropriations Bill Submitted to the House Appropriations Subcommittee on State, Foreign Operations, and Related Programs - March 23, 2015

-Chairwoman Granger, Ranking Member Lowey and Members of the Subcommittee:

-I am pleased to submit testimony to the Subcommittee on behalf of the nationwide membership of the American Hellenic Institute on the administration's FY2015 foreign aid budget proposal.
+Chairwoman Granger, Ranking Member Lowey, and Members of the Subcommittee, I am pleased to submit testimony to the Subcommittee on behalf of the nationwide membership of the American Hellenic Institute on the administration's proposed FY2016 foreign aid budget.

 In keeping with the best interests of the United States we oppose: (1) any military assistance the administration will request for Turkey until Turkey withdraws all of its troops and illegal Turkish settlers in Cyprus; (2) aid the administration will request for the Former Yugoslav Republic of Macedonia (FYROM); and (3) any reduction that might be introduced in the aid levels for the UN Peacekeeping Force in Cyprus.
-United States foreign assistance will be helpful if appropriated toward the implementation of some of the Confidence Building Measures (CBMs) proposed by the Republic of Cyprus, for example, the Famagusta CBM package, which are vital to sustain and uphold the positive momentum created by the resumption of the peace negotiations on the island aimed at its reunification.
+An example of where United States foreign assistance could be helpful is toward the implementation of some of the Confidence Building Measures (CBMs) that were proposed by the Republic of Cyprus prior to the suspension of settlement talks in the fall of 2014.
+Should talks resume in 2015, AHI recommends appropriating aid to these CBMs.

-U. S. Interests in Southeast Europe and the Eastern Mediterranean.
+U.S. Interests in Southeast Europe and the Eastern Mediterranean.
 The U.S. has important interests in southeast Europe and the eastern Mediterranean.
-Greece is strategically situated in a vital region for U.S. interests.
-To the north of Greece are the Balkans, Eastern Europe and Russia, to the East is the Middle East, and to the South are North Africa and the Suez Canal.
+With Greece's centuries enduring presence, its close cultural, political and economic ties to the Mediterranean countries, including Israel; Western Europe, the Balkans, Eastern Europe and the Middle East, Greece is strategically situated in a vital region for U.S. interests and an ideal strategic partner for the U.S. To the north of Greece are the Balkans, Eastern Europe and Russia, to the East is the Middle East, and to the South are North Africa and the Suez Canal.
 Significant commerce and energy sources pass through the region.
+In promoting a multilateral approach to diplomacy and foreign policy, the U.S should look to Greece as an immensely valuable link in this region.
 However, the projection of U.S. interests there depends heavily on the region's stability.
 Therefore, the U.S. has a stake in fostering good relations between two NATO allies, Greece and Turkey, and in achieving a just and viable settlement to the Cyprus problem.